BeachBoyMomoda/LeetCode-Experience/README.md

 # LeetCode-Experience
 Record of what I learn from leetcode

+## 1.两数之和
-## 1.Given an array of integers, return indices of the two numbers such that they add up to a specific target.
+Given an array of integers, return indices of the two numbers such that they add up to a specific target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice.
 '''
 class Solution {